henols02-sr/local-llms-rag-cosmosdb/CONFLUENCE_README.md

 4. Create a new token with appropriate permissions
 5. Use this token for Bearer authentication

+## Security Notice

+**SSL Certificate Verification**: This script disables SSL certificate verification to avoid SSL: CERTIFICATE_VERIFY_FAILED errors commonly encountered in corporate environments with self-signed certificates or corporate proxies.

+⚠️ **Warning**: Disabling SSL certificate verification reduces security by making the connection vulnerable to man-in-the-middle attacks.
+Only use this script in trusted network environments.

 ## Error Handling

 The script includes comprehensive error handling: